-SPORT is a prevention program that combines substance-abuse prevention with health promotion to help adolescents to avoid substance abuse and at the same time adopt healthy lifestyle.
+SPORT is a prevention program that combines substance-misuse prevention with health promotion to help adolescents to avoid substance misuse and at the same time adopt a healthy lifestyle.

 - Elementary-school student (ages 8-12)